Ciel7872/Ciel7872/README.md

   <p>
     Hallooo! wie geht es dir?!👋 I'm an Information Systems Engineering student at UTN F.R.
 Córdoba, Argentina.
     <br>
-I,m passionate about constant learning and personal growth to feed this curiosity that always pushes me to go a step further.
+I'm passionate about constant learning and personal growth to feed this curiosity that always pushes me to go a step further.
 Lately, I've been fascinated by everything related to generative AI and automated processes.
    <br>
 I really enjoy art, nature 🌿, and animals, especially orcas 🐋 -- they are amazing creatures!💙 --
    <br>